Everything you need to know about day-to-day life in the Netherlands!

 Stalling your bike

-Offices and universities generally provide secured and sometimes covered spaces to put your bike.
+Offices and universities generally provide secured and sometimes covered spaces to store your bike.
 Make sure to lock it at all times, as there are many bike thefts in the larger cities.
-To make sure your bike is secure, you can stall them at a guarded bike parking.
+To make sure your bike is secure, you can store it at a guarded bike parking.
 Lots of city centres offer these nowadays and they are free of charge for at least 24 hours.
 In the area of The Hague, these parkings are called ‘Biesieklettes’.
 With Biesieklette, you can enter them by showing a small card with a barcode or QR-code to the security guard.
 You can ask for a card at your first use of the parking.

 Public transport